SoCXin/web/source/vim2/BuildFuchsia.md

 title: Build Fuchsia
 ---
-Google's new operating system [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) has added support for our OS-Q VIM2.
+Google's new operating system [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) has added support for our Khadas VIM2.
 However, its still under development.
 In this guide, I will give instructions on how to build Fuchsia and get it running on your VIM2.
 Let's go!

 ### Prepare your Build Environment (needs to be done once per build environment)
 Install Essential Packages: